 There are well over 200 professional designations that financial professionals can choose from.
-If you’re searching for a financial advisor, you’ve likely noticed acronyms after all of their last names.
+If you are searching for a financial planner, you’ve likely noticed acronyms after all of their last names.
 These are given by industry organizations and are meant to indicate a certain level training, that this person has passed a comprehensive test, and has agreed to adhere to professional and ethical standards.
 However, not all designations in the world of finance will be applicable to helping you in your particular situation as an investor.

 It's also important to note that anyone who promotes themselves as being a financial advisor or other similar title should be able to verify their credentials via their respective regulator or certification board.
 Financial advisors generally cannot provide financial advice without being registered with either a state or federal regulator.
 Always verify that the person has the credentials that they advertise.